 This 10k gold plate pen is available as a black ballpoint pen, a gel ink rollerball, and a medium nib fountain pen.

-Starting at $104.99, the Cross Classic Century 10k gold pen comes in first for the best gold Cross pens not just for being a fantastic gold ballpoint pen, but also for the sheer variety and history this pen has.
+The Cross Classic Century 23k gold pen comes in first for the best gold Cross pens.
+It's not only a fantastic gold ballpoint pen, but also carries sheer variety and history.

 The Cross Classic Century has been an icon of American pen design since 1946.
 The Peerless 125, the Century II, and the Townsend all owe part of their distinct styles and aesthetics to this original masterpiece.